BejadiRajeshReddy/30-Days-AWS-Terraform-Challenge/Day-6/README.md

-# Day 6 - AWS Terraform Challenge
+# Day 6 - File Structure

 ## Overview

-On Day 6 of the 30-Day AWS Terraform Challenge, the focus is on creating and managing AWS resources using Terraform.
+On Day 6 of the 30-Day AWS Terraform Challenge, the focus is on File Structure.
 This includes defining providers, variables, outputs, and leveraging local values for better configuration management.

 ## Files in the Directory